s9w/Ginseng/README.md

 The which part may be all informations from the example above, or just all that don't have math, or a specific one ...

 controller just default

-So the choice

-** Opinions
-Honestly I don't think the "theory" behind Anki and most of the other spaced repetition ideas is valid.
-Even if it would be true, the premises it's based on is hardly ever fulfilled.
-It's not about learning random words, it's about working knowledge or whatever.